 In the end, it is our company culture to learn and share!
 Being present in the local community and sharing our knowledge online is part of our DNA.
 In doing all this, we are not just motivating young people to join our company, but also our employees to stay sharp for future challenges.

 It also connects people and helps to raise team spirit!
 By encouraging members of your team to read, report back, share knowledge, solve problems, and share their new knowledge you’re bringing the team closer together.
 So actually you are sharing knowledge inside the company first and consequently on the outside.
 Furthermore, by doing that you are making sure all of the employees stay informed about current issues and have a good working atmosphere.

 It looks good!
 Simple as that.
-By reporting on your projects, problems and solutions, the employees, their stories and journey, you’re creating an image of openness and growth!
-The company will be perceived and known as innovative, successful and creative.
+By reporting on your projects, problems, and solutions, the employees, their stories, and their journey, you’re creating an image of openness and growth!
+The company will be perceived and known as innovative, successful, and creative.

 How to implement knowledge sharing as an everyday practice?

 Office space that encourages sharing